wimpysworld/obs-studio-portable/README.md

 The installation process is simple:

 - **[Download the tarball (and sha256 hash) of OBS Studio Portable](https://github.com/wimpysworld/obs-studio-portable/releases)** for the version of Ubuntu you're running.
   - **Builds are specific to an Ubuntu release!**
 - Extract the tarball somewhere.
 - Run `obs-dependencies`, included in the tarball, to make sure the runtime requirements for OBS Studio are satisfied.
 - Run `obs-portable` to launch OBS Studio.
-    - **You use the `obs-portable` launcher** to ensure OBS Studio finds all the associated libraries and add-ons.
+  - **You must use the `obs-portable` launcher** to ensure OBS Studio finds all the associated libraries and add-ons.

 ```bash
 wget "https://github.com/wimpysworld/obs-studio-portable/releases/download/r23248/obs-portable-29.1.3-r23248-ubuntu-$(lsb_release -rs).tar.bz2"